Area Detector with default HDF5 File Name#

 detector#

-When configuring the custom MyHDF5Plugin class, we apply the two strings defined above for the file paths on the IOC (write) and on the bluesky workstation (read).
+In the HDF5FileWriterPlugin class (from apstools), we apply the two strings defined above for the file paths on the IOC (write) and on the bluesky workstation (read).

 [7]: